 The highlights for me were going to real local places and sampling the best foods.
 You can get so many of these foods on most street corners, but on this tour, they take you to the best places to get them, where the locals go.
 I also really appreciated all of the knowledge and information about Colombian food and culture our guide shared with us.
 It was so interesting to find out where each dish comes from.

 The last place we visited was a coffee shop where they train barristers.
 This took my coffee addiction to another level!
 It’s probably a good job I didn’t know about this place sooner as I would have been here every day spending all my money on fancy coffee.
 These guys are coffee experts and even if you don’t go on this tour try and seek them out.

 Bogota has a reputation for being one of the best graffiti cities in the world, and for good reason.
 I have seen a lot of graffiti and street art around the world and so far Bogota is the best place I’ve been.
 While you are here you really must do a Bogota graffiti tour!

 On this Graffiti Tour in Bogota , you will not only get to see some really good graffiti and street art.
 But you will find out about the history of it in the city and learn all about the artists who make it.

 The tour takes you on foot from La Candelaria, into Santa Fe and then back to Candelaria.

 So if you want to know why Justin Beber is partly responsible for the uprising of graffiti in Bogota you need to take this tour!

-Free Walking tour
+Take a Free Walking tour of Bogota

 I wrote a whole post you can read here about why I love to do free walking tours in a new city.
 Bogota is no exception.
 Walking tours are great if you want to orientate yourself or just speed up the orientation!
 They help you to make the most of your time and as they are by donation you can pay what you can afford.